Trade Gold Trading

 Choose a Moving Average to Trade With Commodity Trading Strategies

-Using the commodity moving average is one of the basic ways to generate commodity buy and sell trading signals which are used to trade in the direction of the commodity trend, since the Moving Average indicator is a lagging indicator and a commodity trend following indicator - this means that it will tend to give late commodity entry signals as opposed to leading commodity indicators.
-However, as a lagging commodity indicator it gives more accurate commodity signals and is less prone to whipsaws compared to leading commodity indicators.
+Using the commodity moving average is one of the basic ways to generate commodity buy and sell trading signals which are used to trade in direction of the commodity trend, since the Moving Average indicator is a lagging indicator and a commodity trend following technical indicator - this means that it will tend to give late commodity entry signals as opposed to leading commodity indicators.
+However, as a lagging commodity indicator it gives more accurate commodity signals and is less prone to whipsaws compared to leading commodities technical indicators.

 • Short-term commodity trading: 10 - 50 MA Period